TylerDoubleu12/Landing-Page-Harbour-Alias-/README.md

 # Contribute
 [(Back to top)](#table-of-contents)
+- contributors can modify code by editing to display more shortcuts so that the code is not lengthy.
 <!-- This is where you can let people know how they can **contribute** to your project.
 Some of the ways are given below.

 Also this shows how you can add subsections within a section. -->